Optimization Modeling for Pandemic Vaccine Supply Chain Management: A Review and Future Research Opportunities: Location and Routing Models

 \citet{lusiantoro2022locational} consider a multi-objective facility location model (see \eqref{eq: p-median and max coverage mixture}), where the first objective function ensures effectiveness by maximizing demand coverage and the second objective function ensures efficiency by minimizing demand weighted distance, simultaneously \citep{gralla2014assessing}.

-\citet{bravo2022optimal} consider a formulation similar to \eqref{eq: p-median and max coverage mixture}, where the second objective function is not considered and the decision variable $x_{s k}$ is a binary assignment variable, which captures percent coverage in the current formulation.
-In addition to the classical facility location factors, \citet{polo2015location} consider healthcare workforce planning and spatial accessibility using GIS data \citep{radke2000spatial}. \citet{cabezas2021two} use stochastic optimization to incorporate patient preference of VCs in terms of distance. \citet{bertsimas2022locate} is the only work that considers epidemiological model within a location model. \citet{dastgoshade2022social} develops allocation optimization framework using Rawls' theory, Sadr's theory, and utilitarianism fairness theories.
-Unlike other papers, \citet{soria2021proposal} locates intermediate distribution centers based on production plants and existing distribution centers. \citet{kumar2022optimal} computes number of optimal days a VC should operate. \citet{luo2023service} integrates linear utility function with COVID-19 service center location decision that depends on travel distance, waiting time and location based service features. \citet{zhang2022mass} merges appointment scheduling with vaccination center location problem.
-The location decisions are depending on the accepted appointments and vaccination sequencing in each site. \citet{cao2023digital} finds the best locations for COVID-19 waste disposal centers by considering stochastic infection risk, while carrying the waste and the population around candidate disposal centers.
+\citet{bravo2022optimal} consider a formulation similar to the one given in \eqref{eq: p-median and max coverage mixture}, where the second objective function is not considered and the decision variable $x_{s k}$ is a binary assignment variable, which captures percent coverage in the current formulation.
+In addition to the classical facility location factors, \citet{polo2015location} consider healthcare workforce planning and spatial accessibility using GIS data \citep{radke2000spatial}. \citet{cabezas2021two} use stochastic optimization to incorporate patient preference of vaccination centers (VCs) in terms of distance. \citet{bertsimas2022locate} is the only paper that considers an epidemiological model within a location model. \citet{dastgoshade2022social} develop an allocation optimization framework using Rawls' theory, Sadr's theory, and utilitarianism fairness theories.
+Unlike other studies, \citet{soria2021proposal} locate intermediate distribution centers (DCs) based on production plants and existing distribution centers (DCs). \citet{kumar2022optimal} compute number of optimal days a vaccination center (VC) should operate. \citet{luo2023service} integrate linear utility function with COVID-19 service center location decision that depends on travel distance, waiting time and location based service features. \citet{zhang2022mass} merge appointment scheduling with vaccination center (VC) location problem.
+The location decisions are dependent on the accepted appointments and vaccination sequencing in each site. \citet{cao2023digital} find the best locations for COVID-19 waste disposal centers by considering stochastic infection risk, while carrying the waste and the population around candidate disposal centers.